knative/docs/blog/docs/articles/knative-eventing-vision.md

 In addition to the above limitation, the fact that for EventType we need established connection between workloads (e.g. PingSource -> Broker) means It is not possible to tell what event type definitions are generally available in Knative Eventing, based on the installed sources/event emitters, independent of running workloads.

-To address this problem, Knative Eventing will have a new Event Type Definition metadata CRD that can capture this information independently of running applications.
+To address this problem, Knative Eventing will have a new EventTypeDefinition metadata CRD that captures this information independently of running applications.

 Details can be found in the matching [feature track document]( https://docs.google.com/document/d/1vwEWtAm28g_QY9j0b63h8sRpGhvyB1K5ViNr8X3vIiM/edit).